What Homeowners Should Know About Holiday Travel Bug Prevention

 How Bed Bugs Travel During Christmas and Winter Trips

-Bed bugs cannot fly or jump.
+For holiday travel bug prevention, there is an important fact you should know: bed bugs cannot fly or jump.
 Instead, they crawl into personal items and go unnoticed until they reach a new location.
 Common items bed bugs hide in include:

 Once inside a home, bed bugs quickly spread to mattresses, box springs, furniture, baseboards, and even wall outlets.
 A few hitchhikers can turn into a full infestation in a short period of time.